raushan606/k8s-mapper/README.md

 # 🚀 Live Kubernetes Mapping Tool

-_Visualize your Kubernetes apps in real time — see what’s running, how it connects, and where it’s breaking._
+_Visualize your Kubernetes apps in real time — see what's running, how it connects, and where it's breaking._

 ---

 ## 📘 Overview

 The Live Kubernetes Mapping Tool provides a **real-time, animated map of your applications and infrastructure** running inside a Kubernetes cluster.
-It’s a developer-first tool that turns complex deployments into a visual, interactive graph with insights into the relationships between workloads, services, ingress routes, and configurations.
+It's a developer-first tool that turns complex deployments into a visual, interactive graph with insights into the relationships between workloads, services, ingress routes, and configurations.

 ---